UfiairENE/UfiairENE/README.md

 Hi there,

 I'm Covenant Ufia, a Software Developer.

+Currently a Blockchain Developer at Capital Votes.

+And I'm excited Building amazing products.

 💎 Software Engineer Student at ALX Software Engineering School